 Question: When Gandalf is hanging on the edge of the bridge in the mines, what does he say just before he drops?
 At first I thought he said 'run you fools' but it sounds different every time I hear it.

-New this month Answer: "Run, you fools" (in the original theatrical release).
+Answer: "Run, you fools" (in the original theatrical release).
 "Fly, you fools" (in the DVD release).

 Question: I once read a book (I think it was called "worlds of JRR Tolkien") in there Legolas was described as having short, curly, dark hair.
 So why was Orlando Bloom, who has short dark hair, given a long blond wig?